 Background

 Once part of Spain's vast empire in the New World, Honduras became an independent nation in 1821.
 After two and a half decades of mostly military rule, a freely elected civilian government came to power in 1982.
 During the 1980s, Honduras proved a haven for anti-Sandinista contras fighting the Marxist Nicaraguan Government and an ally to Salvadoran Government forces fighting leftist guerrillas.
-The country was devastated by Hurricane Mitch in 1998, which killed about 5,600 people and caused approximately $2 billion in damage.
-Since then, the economy has slowly rebounded, despite COVID and severe storm-related setbacks in 2020 and 2021.
+Hurricane Mitch devastated the country in 1998, killing about 5,600 people and causing approximately $2 billion in damage.
+Since then, the economy has slowly rebounded, despite COVID-19 and severe storm-related setbacks in 2020 and 2021.

 Visit the Definitions and Notes page to view a description of each topic.